TrueDeck/Documentation/WhitePaper.md

 - A unified platform which caters to all actors involved: players, developers, operators etc.
 - Provides complete decentralization from random number generation to payout distribution.
 - Has developed technology to provide blockchain casino dApps with real-time game speed.
-- Is the first casino platform running as a Decentralized Autonomous Organization.
+- Is the first casino platform running as a Decentralised Autonomous Organization.
 - Only the one which can save operators a significant amount in operational cost.

 TrueDeck will be working with existing online casinos to strengthen the foundation of online gambling industry, initiating an industrial wave to provide better and safer gambling experience to players.